compwron/compwron.github.io/_posts/2018-05-18-workplace-childcare.md

 - **Childcare name:** The Children's Campus
 - **Started in:** 2001 [Source](https://www.alston.com/en/insights/news/2001/10/alston--bird-opens-childcare-center--leading-atlan)
 - **Any affects on retention:** "Our retention statistics show an improvement of 6 percent since we opened the child-care center."
 [Source](https://apps.americanbar.org/buslaw/blt/2008-01-02/brown.shtml)
-- **Company cost to run:** "Alston & Bird was able to write off 100 percent of the $4 million cost of building the center over 10 years, explained Hillary Bowers, senior benefits coordinator for the firm, and they can write off 75 percent of the annual operating cost."
+- **Company cost:** "Alston & Bird was able to write off 100 percent of the $4 million cost of building the center over 10 years, explained Hillary Bowers, senior benefits coordinator for the firm, and they can write off 75 percent of the annual operating cost."
 [Source](https://www.newamerica.org/in-depth/care-report/care-in-georgia/) "Having a benefit that keeps just two associates from leaving pays for the investment made by the firm."
 [Source](https://apps.americanbar.org/buslaw/blt/2008-01-02/brown.shtml)
 - **Staff employed:**
 - **Capacity of daycare center:**
 - **Waiting list length:**